 With the capabilities that hybrid cloud computing can deliver, the question is no longer whether enterprises will adopt emerging cloud technologies, rather, when.
 In fact, hybrid cloud lies at the heart of delivering complex, digital heavy services in real-time.
 In fact, with multi-cloud environments gradually becoming the norm, enterprises can focus on streamlining demanding workloads, increasing reach and engagement, multiplying service capabilities and managing multiple vendors.

 However, with partnerships becoming a common feature, businesses can now leverage the rich ecosystem of vendor-partnerships to create and launch the next generation of enterprise solutions.
-Companies like IBM, VMware, and HCL already have a rich history of delivering compelling solutions for big brand clients and are coming together to facilitate the growth of digital enterprises through hybrid cloud solutions.
+Companies like IBM, VMware, and HCLTech already have a rich history of delivering compelling solutions for big brand clients and are coming together to facilitate the growth of digital enterprises through hybrid cloud solutions.

-“The expanding relationship between IBM, VMware and HCL is fundamentally about transforming and modernizing VMware applications leveraging IBM public cloud and the speed, agility, and standardization benefits of HCL’s Velocity Framework for our mutual clients,” said Harish Grama, General Manager, IBM public cloud.
+“The expanding relationship between IBM, VMware and HCLTech is fundamentally about transforming and modernizing VMware applications leveraging IBM public cloud and the speed, agility, and standardization benefits of HCLTech’s Velocity Framework for our mutual clients,” said Harish Grama, General Manager, IBM public cloud.
 “We are excited to showcase new advancements and solutions that demonstrate IBM Cloud for VMware Solutions is the right cloud to run your VMware workloads.
 Only on IBM public cloud can you span classic enterprise multi-architecture lift-and-shift and broad VMware migration to cloud native leadership with broad support for Kubernetes, Knative, Istio, and Cloud Foundry.”